Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry

-\begin{lem} Denote by $\cN^{\latt}(V)\subset\cN^\diag(V)$ the set of lattice norms. \begin{itemize} \item[(i)] A norm is a lattice norm if and only if it is a pure diagonalizable norm, \ie it admits an orthonormal basis. \item[(ii] If $K$ is discretely valued, $\cN^{\latt}(V)$ is discrete and closed in $\cN^\ultr(V)=\cN^\diag(V)$.
-If $K$ is non-trivially valued with uniformizing parameter $\pi_K$, the closed unit ball $B$ of any ultrametric norm $\n$ is a lattice, and the associated lattice norm $\n_B$ satisfies
+\begin{lem} Denote by $\cN^{\latt}(V)\subset\cN^\diag(V)$ the set of lattice norms. \begin{itemize} \item[(i)] A norm is a lattice norm if and only if it is a pure diagonalizable norm, \ie a norm that admits an orthonormal basis. \item[(ii)] If $K$ is trivially valued, then $\cN^{\latt}(V)$ reduces to the trivial norm on $V$.
+If $K$ is discretely valued, with uniformizing parameter $\pi_K$, then $\cN^{\latt}(V)$ is discrete and closed in $\cN(V)=\cN^\diag(V)$.
+Further, the (closed) unit ball $B$ of any norm $\n$ is a lattice, whose associated lattice norm $\n_B$ satisfies